If your transaction is stuck in pending, this article will guide you through accelerating or canceling the transaction.

 - You can also wait until the transaction is dropped from by the network, although this is not very likely to happen, depending on the specific network.

-- When the transaction is dropped, it will disappear from your Lastest operations.
+- When the transaction is dropped, it will disappear from your Latest operations.

 - For Bitcoin-like crypto assets, you can increase the network fees to accelerate your transaction.
-This functionality will be implemented in Ledger Live later.
+This functionality is called Replace-by-fee (RBF) and in the latest versions of Ledger Live, this feature is enabled by default when you are sending the transaction in Ledger Live.

 - For Ethereum-like crypto assets, you can use MyEtherWallet to accelerate your transaction.
 MyEtherWallet allows you to replace your pending transaction with a new transaction.
 This new transaction needs to have the same transaction ID as the pending transaction and a higher gas price.
 For a fast confirmation, it is recommended to set the gas price equal to or greater than the fast price recommended by ETH gas station.
 For more information on how to accelerate a transaction on MyEtherWallet, please refer to the MyEtherWallet documentation.